-Staff - Part-Time Buildings & Grounds Maintenance
+Staff - Part-Time Buildings and Grounds Maintenance

-Maintenance employees are responsible for diversified duties of college upkeep including grounds, buildings and equipment.
+Part-Time Buildings and Grounds Maintenance employees are responsible for diversified duties of college upkeep including grounds, buildings and equipment.
 They will work safely and productively in order to achieve the department’s business goals and objectives.

 •Requires a high school diploma/GED